Visibility is one of the most important pillars of the procurement business as it is a proxy to making informed decisions.

 - Relying on incomplete data from fragmented sources

 Relying on untrustworthy data can be just as bad as not having visibility of data.
-A Spend Analysis solution can pull data from multiple ERP sources and cleanse, enrich, categorize and homogenize spend data to give organizations a comprehensive accurate view of global spend data.
+A Spend Analytics solution can pull data from multiple ERP sources and cleanse, enrich, categorize and homogenize spend data to give organizations a comprehensive accurate view of global spend data.
 A user can slice and dice the data by including multiple dimensions, using search and filter options, and applying multi-level data drill-down to gain visibility into savings, aggregation and consolidation opportunities.

 In the current crisis, Spend Analytics technology can be used to identify spend in all none-critical categories enabling necessary cutbacks to be made.